Blackjack Guide | Rules & How to Play

 - Have a higher hand than the dealer

 - Don’t go over 21 when the dealer does

-Blackjack has many rule variations depending on the casino or even which table you choose.
-Each one either helps the player or the house in one way or another.
+Blackjack has many rule variations depending on the casino or the table you choose.
+Each one either helps you or the house in one way or another.
 Here’s an explanation of the most common variations you should look for and which are best for the player.

 Does The Dealer Hit or Stand on Soft 17?

-The dealer either has to hit or stand when they have a 17 with an Ace counting as 11.
+The dealer must hit or stand when they have a 17 with an Ace counting as 11.
 This rule frequently changes from table to table.
 You may even find both options at a single online casino.
-It is almost always listed directly on the table, so you can quickly see how the current game operates.

 Is Surrendering an Option?

-The variation of this blackjack rule is whether or not the player can surrender.
-Not all games have this option, but it’s advantageous to players if the game offers a surrender.
-If you almost definitely have a losing hand, you can recoup some of your bet with a timely forfeit.
+This blackjack rule is a variation because not all games offer surrender, but it’s advantageous when you can do it.
+If you have a losing hand, you can recoup some of your bet with a timely forfeit.

 When Can You Double Down?